 Sponsor.
 Representative for New York's 19th congressional district.
 Republican.

 Last Updated: Sep 17, 2014

 Length: 4 pages

-This resolution was introduced on September 17, 2014, in a previous session of Congress, but was not enacted.
+This resolution was introduced on September 17, 2014, in a previous session of Congress, but it did not receive a vote.

 Sep 17, 2014